PugglePay/thepugglepaydevblog/source/_posts/2013-05-03-torquebox-or-how-i-learned-to-stop-worrying-and-love-the-jvm.markdown

   - scheduling
 ---

 So here is the thing.
 As a DevOp, SysAdmin is a PITA.
-Time spend tweaking the servers to add such or such service is time not spent actually producing something.
+Time spent tweaking the servers to add such or such service is time not spent actually producing value.

 At PugglePay, we try to be agile and always look at the trade-offs that are involved in every decision we make.
 So as we started